Skip to main content

 (e) Pilot and evaluate mentorship as a means of addressing the surgical workforce training challenges, which some Yemeni hospitals and regions are experiencing due to the ongoing conflict in the country and region.

-RCS England is aiming to:
+RCS England was aiming to:

-(f) Build on the College’s work and current guidance on mentorship and develop a model, which specifically addresses mentorship within an international development/ global health context; and humanitarian environment/ conflict setting.
+(f) Build on the College’s work and current guidance on mentorship and develop a model, which specifically addresses mentorship within an international development/global health context, and humanitarian environment/conflict setting.

 (g) Provide UK surgeons with an opportunity to share their knowledge and expertise to improve surgery and surgical services in resource-limited settings, particularly low- and middle-income countries, fragile and conflict-affected countries through remote mentorship.